1.

 Explanation:D) Gemzar + Platinum

-For collecting duct or medullary subtype of kidney cancer, partial responses have been observed with cytotoxic chemotherapy (Carboplatin + Gemcitabine, Carboplatin + Paclitaxel, or Cisplatin + Gemcitabine) and other platinum-based chemotherapies currently used for urothelial carcinomas.
+For patients with collecting duct or medullary subtype of kidney cancer, partial responses have been observed with cytotoxic chemotherapy (Carboplatin + Gemcitabine, Carboplatin + Paclitaxel, or Cisplatin + Gemcitabine) and other platinum-based chemotherapies currently used for urothelial carcinomas.

 One group performed a systematic review of the literature on the management options for collecting duct cancer.